Tutorial Gateway

 [Measures].[Internet Sales Amount] ON COLUMNS

-Below line of code will return the first sibling member present in the Calender Year from the Date Dimension.
+The below line of code will return the first sibling member present in the Calendar Year from the Date Dimension.

 OPENINGPERIOD ([Date].[Calendar].[Calendar Year])